cloudmessagingcenter/cmc-java/README.md

 # cmc-java

-Java library for communicating with the Cloud Messaging Center (CMC) REST API
+Java library for communicating with the Cloud Messaging Center (CMC) REST API.

+You can sign up for a Cloud Messaging Center (CMC) REST API account at https://www.cloudmessagingcenter.com/.

 Prerequisites:
 ============